jarvenja/tauplayer/README.md

 ## Usage

 _tauplayer_ is used via Text-based User Interface (TUI).
-When launched it opens the _Options_ menu, where you can select the action of your choice.
+When launched it opens the _Main_ menu, where you can select the action of your choice.

 Understanding these terms makes using a bit easier:
 - **Cache** is a memory buffer, which player reserves for audio playback.